changhsinlee/changhsinlee.github.io/_posts/2019-04-03-agile-ds-scrum-kanban.md

 I don't see anyone put their data science Kanban board in public, but here's one from software development:

-Subnautica is one of my favorite video game of all time, and they let everyone track their development progress on a public Kanban board:
+Subnautica is one of my favorite video game of all time and they let everyone track their development progress on a public Kanban board:

 https://trello.com/b/yxoJrFgP/subnautica-development